j-kovalenko/rsschool-cv/cv.md

 I have just finished Yandex Lyceum: two-year course for schoolers.
 I've learnt Python there.
 You can find my certificate [here](https://lyceum.yandex.ru/certificate/check/?certNumber=220243973&lastName=%D0%A1%D1%82%D0%B0%D0%B4%D0%BD%D0%B8%D0%BA).

 I have completed lower secondary school education.

+## Language background
+I have passed OGE(russian exam after 9th grade) of english with a grade point 5.
+It means, that I have at least A2-B1 level.

+I also have been studying Chinese and have about A1 level.